 Also in 1998, renovation of the Intensive Care Unit and the Medical Unit, both on the second floor, was completed.
 In 1999 the Third Floor Surgical Unit was remodeled.
 In 2000, the Fourth Floor, which houses the Center for Rehabilitation and the Skilled Nursing Facility, was renovated.
 The Pediatric Unit was remodeled in 2001.
 A Treatment and Procedure Center opened on the second floor in 2002.
 An upgrade of the Cardiac Catheterization/Special Procedures Lab was completed in 2002 resulting in an all-digital state-of-the-art facility.

 LMH opened an off-site outpatient facility, known as LMH South, in 1999.
 The hospital signed a 15-year lease to occupy the former Columbia/HCA Surgery Center, located at Clinton Parkway and Kasold Drive.
-Services provided at LMH South include LMH South Therapy Services, LMH Sleep Center and other outpatient radiology services including general X-ray, CT scanning, mammography, bone densitometry, ultrasound and MRI.
+Services provided at LMH South include LMH South Therapy Services, LMH Sleep Center and other outpatient radiology services including general X-ray, mammography, bone densitometry, ultrasound and MRI.

 An expanded Cardiac and Pulmonary Rehabilitation program began in 2003 with funding received from a grant from the William T. Kemper Foundation, Commerce Bank Trustee.
 Expansion of the LMH Regional Oncology Center, including the addition of Radiation Therapy Services, was completed in the summer of 2003.